 23. Discover unusual things at the Glore Psychiatric Museum

 Unusual cannot even properly describe the things you will be seeing inside this attraction.
-One thing is for sure though: if you are on a hunt for unique things to do in Kansas City, a visit to the Glore Psychiatric Museum will top the bill.
+One thing is for sure: if you are on a hunt for unique things to do in Kansas City, a visit to the Glore Psychiatric Museum will top the bill.

 Today, you can see the same replicas and so much more at the Glore Psychiatric Museum.